aayzaa/checkers-ai/README.md

 ## Experiment 🔬

 In order to alter the color of the players or make bots play against each other, modify lines 26 and 29 on main.py.
-There you can also modify the depth of the ```CheckersBot```, which determines how many moves in advance will the computer consider.
-Increase the depth if you want to improve the bot.
+There you can also modify the depth of the ```CheckersBot```, which determines how many moves in advance will the computer consider. **Increase the depth if you want to improve the bot**.
 Watch out though, the program is not the most optimized (sorry!), so higher values will consume more resources on your computer, sometimes to the point of not working.

 ```
     # Pick both players, User or RandomBot require a Player parameter...